-- 1. All servicing infrastructure (sewers, catch basins, culverts, etc.) should also be contained within the accepted development limits. - 2.
-All grading should be confined to the grading limits identified on the proposed grading plans. - 3.
-Low impact design measures should be utilized to the extent feasible in the design to promote on-site infiltration (i.e., bioswales, infiltration trenches).
+- All servicing infrastructure (sewers, catch basins, culverts, etc.) should also be contained within the accepted development limits; - All grading should be confined to the grading limits identified on the proposed grading plans; - Low impact design measures should be utilized to the extent feasible in the design to promote on-site infiltration (i.e., bioswales, infiltration trenches).
 Runoff from paved surfaces should be diverted to the City's storm water system or equivalent onsite storage and treatment.
-Runoff from the eastern portion of the site should be permitted to drain to Cooksville Creek as it does under pre-development conditions.
+Runoff from the eastern portion of the site should be permitted to drain to Cooksville Creek as it does under pre-development conditions; - Landscaping plans for the site should utilize a diversity of local native species that are complimentary to the adjacent valley corridor; - The erosion and sediment control plan should be implemented prior to the start of construction works; - The recommendations from the Revised Arborist Report (Beacon 2021) should be implemented to ensure protection of trees identified for preservation; - Following construction, temporary erosion and sediment control measures should be removed after soils are sufficiently covered and stabilized.
+Exposed soils should be stabilized as soon as possible through re-vegetation using native species or other appropriate methods; - Permanent fencing should be established along the limit of development adjacent to the cultural woodland to discourage residential encroachments (e.g. debris dumping, informal trails);